dotnet9-templates/dotnet-9/README.md

 in the API.csproj..optional to remove the Microsoft.AspNetCore.OpenApi package.

 API.http file to test the API.
 We removed it because we're using Postman to test the API.

+The 4 files in this lesson to pay attention to is WeatherForecast.cs, Program.cs, and launchSettings.json, and API.csproj

+== Starting at Section 2 Part 8. ==